Settings / Bathymetry (Only SEAiq Pilot)

 - Update Chart Settings: Press this button to change current Shallow Contour, Safety Depth, Safety Contour, and Deep Contours values to the calculated ones.

 - Automatic Update: (Only SEAiq Pilot) When enabled, the Shallow Contour, Safety Depth, Safety Contour, and Deep Contours are updated automatically when Own-Ship draft is changed.
-Additionally, the current Safety Contour will always be shown in the bottom-right of the chart display.
+Additionally, the current Safety Contour is always shown in the bottom-right of the chart display.

 In situations where tidal height is important to navigation the mariner may find it useful to adjust display of bathymetric features to account for the current tide.